 Aerospace facilities are among the most high-tech plants in manufacturing and require efficient, effective wastewater treatment systems.
 However, even the top aerospace manufacturers and suppliers can find it difficult to make good wastewater treatment decisions due to the complicated nature of the many processes involved in their manufacturing processes.
 There’s also an opportunity to use treated city water and wastewater to produce higher quality products.
-As an approved supplier to nearly 20 aerospace manufacturers at multiples facilities all over the country, DMP Corporation is the ideal wastewater treatment partner.
+As an approved supplier to 20 aerospace manufacturers at multiples facilities all over the U.S., DMP Corporation is the ideal wastewater treatment partner.

 A large Wichita-area aerospace manufacturer with five types of metal finishing lines (anodizing, pre-penetrant etches, chemical film, passivation, and other) could not provide enough high-quality rinse water to meet their product demand.
 In industries involving metal plating and surface finishing, it is important to have high-quality water.
 Many times, even city water must be treated before use.
 Their existing 20-year-old wastewater treatment system had been repaired many times and was incapable of increased capacity too.
 Further, the pure water system could not produce enough clean water for rinsing.